VerzatileDev/322COM_TeachingMaterials/Session 7/README.md

 ## Terran generation solution

 If you have trouble to implement Diamend-Square algorithm.
 Here is the function codes.
+In the while loop, there are diamond step, then followed by first square step and other three quare steps.

 ```C++